Jana likes to grow stuff, exercise, snack, and explore creative projects as a means to relax and grow.

 How to Take Care of a Cinnamon Tree

-These evergreen trees have a few requirements but luckily, they are not too exotic.
-A cinnamon tree needs full sun for most of the day.
-However, if you live in a hot region, it’s fine to plant your tree in light shade (or move the potted tree to a shady area).
+These evergreen trees have needs but none are too exotic.
+A cinnamon tree requires full sun for most of the day.
+If you live in a hot region, plant your tree in light shade (or move the potted tree to a shady area).
 It also needs well-draining soil and regular watering.
-A good idea is to pack mulch around the roots to keep them moist and cool for longer so that you don’t need to take out the watering can every day.
-You can also give the tree a light fertilizer but cinnamon trees rarely need regular feeds.
+Pack mulch around the roots to keep them moist and cooler for longer.
+That way you don’t need to take out the watering can every day!
+Cinnamon trees also do not need regular feeds but you can give them a light fertilizer.

 When Can I Harvest My Cinnamon Tree?